AEN Fellowship Application Information

 endorse your submission evidence and potential for continuing leadership.

 - Deadline — Submit the application, letters of support, and CV well before the deadline date.
-Materials arriving after the deadline due to problems with the submitter’s computer and/or internet provider will
+Materials arriving after the deadline due to problems with the submitter’s computer internet provider or other technology issues will

 disqualify the applicant.